 BIRDS OF PARADISE

 Two lovely birds welcome you to paradise.
-With her pet parrot on her shoulder, bold beauties both, I decided she's a fitting femme to put in this fabulous collection.
+With her pet parrot on her shoulder, bold beauties both, she's a bird of a different feather.
 'Birds' uses five different texture effects for the color palette making this one of my more colorful creations.

 I thought this defiant subject could benefit from a layer of urban grit along with her laissez faire attitude.
-Bold, brash women are much a part of my repertoir.
+Brash women are much a part of my repertoire.
 Rebels and scofflaws; women who think rules were made to be broken.
 Does art imitate life?
 In this artist's case, maybe just a little.

 This Fabulous Femmes piece was inspired by fabulous hairstyle models.
-I wanted the colors of this piece to be as dramatic as the subjects, with the exotic and distressed textures combined with street art edge that's often a part of my works.
+I wanted the colors of this piece to be as dramatic as the subject matter, with the exotic and distressed textures and street art edge that's often a part of my works.

 WAR IS OXYTOCIN

-There's much to see in this piece, from the bullet bandolier to the face paint, the common Bic lighter and the sheer attitude (inspired by an iconic photo).
-Combined with a hefty dose of exotic colors and textures, what's not to love about this feisty femme who feeds off war and oxytocin?
+There's much to see in this piece, from the bullet bandolier to the face paint, the common Bic lighter and the sheer attitude (inspired by a retro icon).
+With more of my favorite exotic elements, what's not to love about this feisty femme who feeds off war and oxytocin?

 NEVER TOO TIRED

-This piece was my first digital creation after acquiring a digital pen and sketchpad.
-Created more for the sake of mastering the digital implements (like drawing at a remove) while experimenting with layers, textures and effects that would become my signature.
-Filters, layers and removing imperfections at the speed of an Undo feels a bit like cheating, but digital art requires the same imagination + skill as its more traditional counterparts.
-Read more about digital vs. analogue in my BLOG post.
+This piece was my first creation after acquiring a digital pen and sketchpad.
+An exercise in mastering the digital implements (like drawing at a remove) while experimenting with layers, textures and effects that would become my signature.
+Manipulating layers and removing imperfections at the speed of an Undo feels a bit like cheating, but digital art requires the same imagination + skill as its more traditional counterparts.
+And Steampunk has proven to be a potent first subject, selling at every show she's been in.

 Is Tiger Lily not an extremely colorful character?
-Vivid, with tropical foliage, multiple textures and an edgy femme front and center makes this particular early piece one of my all time favorites.
-But then, I say that after every piece I finish.
+Vivid, with tropical foliage, multiple textures and an edgy femme front and center makes this particular early piece one of my favorites.